 Bronte-Coogee Aquatic Reserve

-Continuing east, it was to the Bronte-Coogee Aquatic Reserve.
+Then, it was even further south to the Bronte-Coogee Aquatic Reserve.
 This extends from the southern end of Bronte Beach to the rock baths at Coogee Beach and out to 100 m offshore.
 It covers an area of approximately 40 hectares and includes 4,000m of coastline.

 The objectives of the aquatic reserve is: